Millennial foodies: Connecting with the consumers of today and tomorrow

 Just recently the European Center for Disease Control issued an alarming statement that bacteria resistant to antibiotics are on the increase.
 Is the growing awareness helpful to your business?

 “Consumers and legislators demand that the livestock industry know their production is sound, using only the minimum amounts of medicines.
 Supporting animal gut health and integrity with phytogenic feed additives does certainly help in reaching this goal.
 That said, the silver bullet that can replace all antibiotics doesn’t come from us.
 We are realistic enough to see that we are only a part of the antibiotic-free solution.
-We see some good combinations between phytogenics and for instance esterified MCFA’s (medium chained fatty acids), but they only work well when we throughly understand the problems the animals face.”
+We see some good combinations between phytogenics and for instance esterified MCFA’s (medium chained fatty acids), but they only work well when we truly understand the problems the animals face.”

 Are phytogenics top-of-mind when it comes to phasing out antibiotics?